 3. Budget currency: All budgets must be submitted in pounds sterling (GBP).

-4. Project delivery period: Projects must take place between October 2026 and October 2027.
+4. Project delivery period: Projects must take place between December 2026 to December 2027.
+All funded activity must be completed by December 2027

-5. Final reporting: Final reports must be submitted within one month of project completion and no later than November 2027.
+5. Final reporting: Final reports must be submitted within one month of project completion.

 6. Application language: Applications must be submitted in English.